What Fertilizer To Use After Overseeding: When To Fertilize After Overseeding

 Choosing The Right Fertilizer For Seeds

-Once your lawn has been mowed, dethatched, and aerated, it’s time to grab your seeds and fertilizer, but what fertilizer should you use?
+Once your lawn has been mowed, dethatched, and aerated, it’s time to grab your seeds and fertilizer.
+Which fertilizer should you use?

-The best fertilizer for overseeding has a higher degree of phosphorus.
+The best fertilizer for overseeding contains a higher phosphorus level.
 While it’s used primarily in flowering plants for producing blooms, young grasses rely more on phosphorus for healthy root growth.

 Fertilizers for mature lawns contain very little to no phosphorus, preventing germinated grass seedlings from establishing a healthy root system.